1jour1vin

 About the estate:

-Ideally located between Pétrus and Cheval Blanc, L’Évangile, which is majority-owned by Domaines Barons de Rothschild (Lafite), has undergone extensive restructuring and a takeover of the vineyard in recent years, including the acquisition of new plots.
-The results of this important work carried out by Jean-Pascal Vazart and his team are evident in the quality of the wines, and the latest vintages produced place the estate at the highest level of the appellation.
-2018, a challenging year from a cultivation perspective, marked the transition of the vineyard to organic farming.
+Ideally situated between Pétrus and Cheval Blanc, L’Évangile—majority-owned by Domaines Barons de Rothschild (Lafite)—has undergone a major restructuring and a comprehensive overhaul of its vineyards in recent years, including, among other things, the acquisition of new plots.
+The results of this significant work led by Jean-Pascal Vazart and his team are evident in the quality of the wines, and the latest vintages produced place the estate at the very top of the appellation.
+2018, a particularly challenging year from a viticultural standpoint, marked the vineyard’s transition to organic farming.

 Wine Enthusiast